nanoc/nanoc.app/content/docs/3-getting-started.md

 &lt;/blockquote>
 </code></pre>

-The kramdown filter is not the only filter you can use—take a look a the [full list of filters included with nanoc](/manual/#list-of-built-in-filters).
-You can also write your own filters—read the [Writing Filters](/manual/#writing-filters) section in the manual for details.
+The kramdown filter is not the only filter you can use—take a look a the [full list of filters included with nanoc](/docs/4-basic-concepts/#list-of-built-in-filters).
+You can also write your own filters—read the [Writing Filters](/docs/5-advanced-concepts/#writing-filters) section in the manual for details.

-FIXME fix URL

 Writing some Custom Code
 ------------------------